 A message above the Plex reminds you that forgotten thoughts are showing.
-You can permanently delete thoughts or remember them individually or all at the same time, which is explained in the Forgetting and Deleting Thoughts section on page 116.
+You can permanently delete thoughts or remember them.
+This can be done individually or all at the same time, which is explained in the Forgetting and Deleting Thoughts section on page 116.
 To turn off the display of forgotten thoughts, simply click the X button next to View Report or click the Show Forgotten Thoughts command in the Options menu to toggle it off.